oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `next_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the next maintenance run.
 * `patch_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last patch applied on the system.
 * `patch_model` - Database patch model preference.
+* `provisionable_cpus` - An array of CPU values that can be used to successfully provision a single Autonomous Database.
+* `reclaimable_cpus` - CPU cores that are not released to available pool after an Autonomous Database is terminated (Requires Autonomous Container Database restart).
-* `role` - The role of the dataguard enabled Autonomous Container Database.
+* `role` - The role of the Autonomous Data Guard-enabled Autonomous Container Database.
 * `service_level_agreement_type` - The service level agreement type of the container database.
 The default is STANDARD.
 * `standby_maintenance_buffer_in_days` - The scheduling detail for the quarterly maintenance window of the standby Autonomous Container Database.
 This value represents the number of days before scheduled maintenance of the primary database.
 * `state` - The current state of the Autonomous Container Database.
 * `time_created` - The date and time the Autonomous Container Database was created.
+* `total_cpus` - The number of CPU cores allocated to the Autonomous VM cluster.
 * `vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).

 ## Timeouts